Form Metadata & Organization

 Benefits

-• Workspace-Specific Context on Shared Infrastructure: Tags, descriptions, and instructions are workspace-scoped even when the underlying form field-hash is shared across the catalog — each workspace documents the form according to its own workflows
+• Workspace-Specific Context on Shared Infrastructure: Names and descriptions are workspace-scoped even when the underlying form field-hash is shared across the catalog - each workspace documents the form according to its own workflows without affecting anyone else

-• Training Status Visibility: Surfacing training_status.fields_finetuned and training_status.version in the form record gives workspace administrators a concrete measure of AI optimization progress without needing to navigate to a separate admin panel
+• Training Status Visibility: Surfacing training_status.fields_finetuned and training_status.version gives workspace administrators a concrete measure of AI optimization progress without navigating to a separate admin panel

 Related Features